MyShiLingStar/ACNHPokerCore/README.md

 ## Ely's Changes:

-	1. Added function to convert the inventory to cheat sheet txt.
+    * Added function to convert the inventory to cheat sheet txt.
-	2. Icon change to show that it is modded ACNHPoker - Not Official one.

 ## Donate